-3)Provisional release system
+3) Provisional release system

-Article 54 stipulates a provisional release system, although the requirements for detainees to obtain such release are not clearly set forth.
+Article 54 of the Immigration Control and Refugee Recognition Act stipulates a provisional release system, although the requirements for detainees to obtain such release are not clearly set forth.
 Detainees have no access to the reasons as to why their application for provisional release have been accepted or rejected.
 The regulatory upper limit of the deposit, which is specified when a provisional release is granted, is 3,000,000 yen, although no requirements or criteria for provisional release have been disclosed.